winningproduct/learn-portal/content/2-focus/08-feasibility-study.md

 ### Technical Feasibility

-Finally you should evaluate if the proposed solution is technically feasible.
+Finally, you should evaluate if the proposed solution is technically feasible.
 There are several aspects you may consider:

 - Is the selected technologies are mature/stable to deliver the functionality
-- Is your users capable and resourceful to use the solution offering
+- Is your users capable and resourceful to use the solution offered
 - Do you have access to required data and integrations integrations
 - Are you able to acquire the necessary regulatory permissions